Obviously a wondrously effective organisation. Small, but exquisite in every detail”

 Bill Oddie, OBE – Birdwatcher, natural history presenter and High Five Club Patron

-Like us you probably lament the depressing state of global affairs and increasing poverty the world over.
+Like us you probably lament the depressing state of global affairs, conservation pressures and increasing poverty the world over.
 You cannot help but be deeply affected by the knowledge that one billion people earn less than 50 pence a day, and two billion people lack access to safe drinking water, sanitation, or electricity.
-As someone who works with rural communities in Africa, High Five Club Founder Trustee Dr Cheryl Mvula sees this at first hand on the ground.
+As someone who works with rural communities in wildlife areas of Africa, High Five Club Founder Trustee Dr Cheryl Mvula sees this at first hand on the ground.

 As we were seeing in the New Year with our families, we were acutely aware that the Maasai community Cheryl works with in Kenya was experiencing a very different start to 2008; the post election riots were in full force and people were being displaced from their homes.